 - Unknown heirs, etc.

-Further, a probate attorney in Denver, Colorado can also help you set up your estate plan so you can make the probate process easier for your named executor and descendants.
+Further, a probate attorney in Denver, Colorado can also help you set up your estate plan so you can make the probate process easier for your personal representative, heirs, and devisees.
 An experienced attorney can also advise you on things you can do to avoid probate and make distribution easier and quicker.

-The probate process can be complex, confusing, and sometimes even emotional for the descendants and beneficiaries, considering that they are mourning a family member’s death.
+The probate process can be complex, confusing, and often emotional for the devisees and heirs, considering they are mourning a family member or close friend’s death.
 These legal proceedings can get emotionally, physically, and mentally taxing without the help of a law firm and legal representation, adding to the burden of losing a loved one.